 We visited both Universal Studios in Osaka and DisneySea in Tokyo, and I tell you, even if it’s a weekday, these theme parks are always crowded.
 Coming early to buy tickets doesn’t help much either because the locals will definitely queue up much earlier than you.

 Passes can be bought from their official websites.
 But most Japanese websites are in Japanese, obviously.
 Unless you know how to read, then good for you. 😜 Good thing, there are websites like Klook, where you can legitimately buy discounted passes!
-Almost all our passes were bought from this website.
+Almost all our passes, including our DisneySea Tickets, were bought from this website.
 We just needed to print out the e-tickets, and present them in the gates, and we’re in!

 Exchange money in your origin country